 There is a risk of a release of pollutants during construction as a result of accidental spillages and site run-off.
-During construction operations, increased shoreline activities and increased vessel operations and movements may increased risk of pollution incidents.
+During construction activities, vessel operations and movements may increase risk of pollution incidents.
 During the construction, the most significant level of vessel activity would be during the dredging, piling, stringing and deployment of the outfall pipeline to the seafloor.

 This risk will be managed though the CEMP to ensure the likelihood is low.
-There will be effective measures in place in the event that pollution incidents does occur to prevent any wide reaching or long term adverse effects.
+There will be effective measures in place in the event that a pollution incident does occur to prevent any wide reaching or long term adverse effects.
 Unmanaged, these effects could prevent the maintenance of the favourable conservation condition of the Annex I habitats in the SAC.
 Mitigation is required, and an adverse effect on the integrity of the Site is not predicted as a result of pollution incidents from marine plant with suitable mitigation in place.